 Is Shipping Reptiles Safe?

 Shipping a snake through the mail is perfectly safe, provided that it’s done right.
-If you don’t, there are lots that could go wrong.
+If you don’t, there are lots that could go wrong, such as:

-- If the package isn’t insulated against the cold, your snake could die as it gets too cold.
+- If the package isn’t insulated, your snake could get too cold.

-- If you don’t keep the snake inside a small fabric bag or similar container, they could try and wriggle their way out of the box.
+- If you don’t keep the snake inside a small fabric bag or similar container, it could wriggle its way out of the box.

-- If the package isn’t properly labeled, it could end up at the wrong place.
-Or, just as bad, it might get taken back to the depot because the mailman doesn’t know where to deliver it.
-It could even get stopped by customs, who will hold onto it for who knows how long.
+- If the package isn’t properly labeled, it could end up going to the wrong place.
+It could even get stopped by customs.

 Shipping Reptiles in Cold Weather

-As a rule, you should avoid shipping any reptile during the winter.
-Snakes are cold-blooded, so they can’t produce their own body heat.
+If you can, avoid shipping any reptiles during the winter.
+Snakes are cold-blooded (ectothermic), so they can’t produce their own body heat.

-For the duration of their journey, they won’t have any heat source unless you provide one.
+For the duration of their journey, the snake won’t have any heat source, unless you provide one.
 This might not sound too bad—a snake can survive for a day or two with no belly heat, right?

-They can, but your package won’t be indoors, like your snake would be if you ran out of power.
-Their package will be in the cargo hold of a plane, which can get awful cold.
+It can, but your package won’t be indoors, like your snake would be if you ran out of power.
+Its package will be in the cargo hold of a plane, which can get awfully cold.

-Remember, they’re being sent as mail—and there’s no reason to keep mail warm.
-It’s likely that they’ll get very cold.
-That’s why it’s important to a) avoid shipping during the winter, and b) pick the quickest expedited shipping you can find.
+Remember, the snake is being sent as mail, and there’s no reason for the company to keep mail warm.
+It’s likely that your snake will get very cold.
+That’s why it’s important to avoid shipping during the winter and pick the fastest expedited shipping service that you can find.

 International reptile shipping is complicated enough without even considering the legal ramifications.
 The U.S. has its laws on shipping reptiles, either across state or national borders.

 Besides that, some countries ban either the import or export of certain snake species to protect the environment.
-You have to make sure you abide by whatever laws apply to the package you’re trying to ship.
+You have to make sure you abide by whatever laws apply to the package you want to ship.

 The Lacey Act and Snakes

-The Lacey Act was written into law in 1900, to try and protect North America’s native wildlife.
+The Lacey Act was written into law in 1900 to protect North America’s native wildlife.
 The act makes it a federal crime to hunt game with the intent of selling it in another state.

 It’s the oldest federal wildlife protection bill there is, and it still applies today, both in the context of shipping reptiles between states and to other countries.

-As for snakes, there is a number that the Lacey Act specifically applies to.
-It applies to:
+There is a number of snakes that the Lacey Act specifically applies to: